-High-octane outlook of Israel and Palestine through ancient and modern history
+High-octane outlook on Israel and Palestine through ancient and modern history

-Jakub Szántó’s core ambition is to present the fatefully intertwined region of Israel and Palestine – the Isratine – as a place bubbling with ordinary life, not just a site of conflict, and he makes no secret of his love for both its peoples.
-Focused on individual stories of people shaping history as well as those whose fates were shaped by it, he uncovers wealth of personal motivations and questions of individual identity.
-Szántó offers historic background of today’s state of affaires, while his main goal remains disruption of the often-schematic perceptions and black-and-white visions of the restless region.
+Jakub Szántó’s core ambition is to present the fatefully entwined region of Israel and Palestine – the Isratine – as a place bubbling with ordinary life rather than purely a site of conflict.
+Szántó makes no secret of his love for both its peoples.
+Focused on individual stories of history-makers and their impacts on various groups, he uncovers an abundance of personal motivations and questions regarding individual identity.
+Szántó offers historical background on today’s state of affaires, while his main goal remains to disrupt the often-schematic perceptions and black-and-white visions of the restless region.

-Speedy driving with hot female rallye drivers through narrow Palestinian streets.
-Scuba diving among swarm of hungry sharks along Israeli coast.
-Clenched-teeth storytelling by two old opposing veterans of the first Arab-Israeli war.
+Speedy driving with hot female rally drivers through narrow Palestinian streets.
+Scuba diving amongst a swarm of hungry sharks along Israeli coast.
+Clenched-teeth storytelling by two old veterans who fought on opposing sides of the first Arab-Israeli war.

-The TV reporter’ language is once again full of lively, sarcastic, and self-ironic humor.
-The book is accompanied by a wealth of Szántó’s photographs from the years he spent in the Middle East as well as explanatory maps.
+The TV reporter’s language is once again full of lively, sarcastic, and self-ironic humor.
+The book is accompanied by a wealth of Szántó’s photographs from his coverage of the Middle East, as well as explanatory maps.

 “This book decidedly does not intend to paint the Palestinians as victims, or Israel as a country full of suffering: optimism has an advantage here, albeit a small one. (…) From Isratine With Love is a popularizing book about the Israelis and Palestinians, in which Szántó weaves together ancient and modern history, as well as on-ground reporting and personal stories.”